since1968/stat-blocks/homebrewery/src/forge-domain-radiant.markdown

-# Divine Domains
-At 1st level, a cleric gains the Divine Domain feature.

 ### Radiant Forge Domain
 The gods of the forge are patrons of artisans who work with metal, from a humble blacksmith who keeps a village in horseshoes and plow blades to teh mighty elf artisan whose diamond-tipped arrows of mithral have felled demon lords.
 The gods of the forge teach that, with patience and hard work, even the most intractable metal can be transformed from a lump of ore to a beautifully wrought object.
 Clerics of these deities search for objects lost ot the forces of darkness, liberate mines overrun by orcs, and uncover rare and wondrous materials necessary to create potent magic items.